akullpp/awesome-java/README.md

 - [Eureka](https://github.com/Netflix/eureka) - REST-based service registry for resilient load balancing and failover.
 - [Helidon](https://helidon.io) - Two-style approach for writing microservices: Functional-reactive and as an implementation of MicroProfile.
 - [JDA](https://github.com/DV8FromTheWorld/JDA) - Wrapping of the Discord REST API and its WebSocket events.
-- [KeenType](https://github.com/DaveJarvis/KeenType) - Modernized version of a Java-based implementation of the New Typesetting System, which was heavily based on Donald E. Knuth's original TeX.
 - [kubernetes-client](https://github.com/fabric8io/kubernetes-client) - Client provides access to the full Kubernetes & OpenShift REST APIs via a fluent DSL.
 - [Micronaut](https://micronaut.io) - Modern full-stack framework with focus on modularity, minimal memory footprint and startup time.
 - [Nacos](https://nacos.io) - Dynamic service discovery, configuration and service management platform for building cloud native applications.